jose0628/Starbucks-Capstone-Challenge/README.md

 # Starbucks-Capstone-Challenge

 Starbucks of many companies would like to offer personalised promotions to their customers.
-Based on the datasets we find a way to predict is the customers will be in
+Based on the datasets we will analyse the impact and deploy a small predictor for users who would like to take in advance from a promotion or not.

-During this analysis, I will show a simple example to apply it in the AirBnB Seattle dataset

 ## Motivation <a name="motivation"></a>
-The AirBnB Seattle dataset has several features regarding the characteristics of room types in rent

-* What is the price relation between room type and a suburb of the city?
-* Is there a price difference between room type and bed type?
-* Are the number of bathrooms or bedrooms important perks to influence the price?

 ## Files and Descriptions <a name="data"></a>